GNU-Ymir/Documentations/modules/README.md

 All symbols defined in a module are private by default.
 Only modules that have declared the symbol have access to it.
-With the keyword `pub` you can export the symbol for a external modules, which will then have access to the symbol.
+With the keyword `pub` you can export the symbol for an external modules, which will then have access to the symbol.

 For example, with file `foo.yr` filled as follows :